astridx/meinblog/sik/r/react-testing-jest-enzyme/index.md

 ---
-title: "How to test React with Jest & Enzyme"
+title: 'How to test React with Jest & Enzyme'
-description: "Learn how to test your React application with Jest & Enzyme.
-Jest will be used as a test runner & testing library while Enzyme will be used for your actual React component tests ..."
+description: 'Learn how to test your React application with Jest & Enzyme.
+Jest will be used as a test runner & testing library while Enzyme will be used for your actual React component tests ...'
-date: "2019-07-17T13:56:46+02:00"
+date: '2019-07-17T13:56:46+02:00'
-categories: ["React", "Tooling", "Webpack", "Babel", "Enzyme"]
-keywords: ["react testing jest enzyme", "react testing enzyme", "react enzyme setup", "react enzyme"]
+categories: ['React', 'Tooling', 'Webpack', 'Babel', 'Enzyme']
+keywords:
+  [
+    'react testing jest enzyme',
+    'react testing enzyme',
+    'react enzyme setup',
+    'react enzyme',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />